grafana/shared-workflows/CONTRIBUTING.md

 Get in touch with the maintainers [via an issue](https://github.com/grafana/shared-workflows/issues/new) if you're unsure in a particular case.

 ## Types of Workflows
+Unsure about the difference between a reusable workflow and a composite action?
+Start [here](https://dev.to/n3wt0n/composite-actions-vs-reusable-workflows-what-is-the-difference-github-actions-11kd).

 ### 1. Reusable Workflows
-Reusable workflows are located in the `.github/workflows/` directory.
-These workflows are primarily intended for internal use within this repository.
-They should be used for automating tasks specific to this repository's needs.
-Reusable workflows are also required if you intend to use the `on: workflow_call` event for workflow triggering.
-For more information on reusing workflows and using `on: workflow_call`, refer to the [GitHub documentation](https://docs.github.com/en/actions/using-workflows/reusing-workflows).
+The `.github/workflows/` directory contains reusable workflows.
+Refer to the [GitHub documentation](https://docs.github.com/en/actions/using-workflows/reusing-workflows) for more info.

-### 2. Custom Actions
+### 2. Composite Actions
-Custom actions are defined in the `actions/` directory.
-These actions are designed for external contributors to add new functionalities and actions that can be used across various projects.
-If you have innovative ideas or new actions to contribute, the `actions/` directory is the place to do so.
-To learn more about creating custom actions, check out the [GitHub documentation](https://docs.github.com/en/actions/creating-actions/about-custom-actions).
+The `actions/` directory contains composite actions.
+Refer to the [GitHub documentation](https://docs.github.com/en/actions/creating-actions/about-custom-actions#composite-actions) for more info.

 ## Contribution Guidelines